kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 0: August 17, 2020
+Learnt component types in React.
+Created a class component for button and added stories.

 ## Day 1: August 13, 2020
 Setup deployment for mainapp using ghpages CLI.
 Also setup deploy scripts.
 Woot.
 Tried accessing repo using stackblitz but seems like there are integration issues with storybook.